Dr. Strangelove: Slim Pickens as Major T. J. "King" Kong

 Wing Attack Plan R, fresh from the cockpit's safe, allows a nuclear strike without the President's authorization.

 Slim Pickens, an established character actor and veteran of many Western films, was eventually chosen to replace Sellers as Major Kong after Sellers' injury.
 John Wayne was offered the role after Sellers was injured, but he never responded to Kubrick's offer.
 Dan Blocker of the Bonanza western television series was also approached to play the part, but according to Southern, Blocker's agent rejected the script as being "too pinko".
 Kubrick then recruited Pickens, whom he knew from his brief involvement in a Marlon Brando western film project that was eventually filmed as One-Eyed Jacks.

 His fellow actor James Earl Jones recalls, "He was Major Kong on and off the set—he didn't change a thing—his temperament, his language, his behavior."
 Pickens was not told that the movie was a black comedy, and he was only given the script for scenes he was in to get him to play it "straight".

 Kubrick's biographer John Baxter explained, in the documentary Inside the Making of Dr. Strangelove:

 As it turns out, Slim Pickens had never left the United States.
 He had to hurry and get his first passport.
 He arrived on the set, and somebody said, "Gosh, he's arrived in costume!", not realizing that that's how he always dressed ... with the cowboy hat and the fringed jacket and the cowboy boots—and that he wasn't putting on the character—that's the way he talked.

-Pickens, who had previously played only supporting and character roles, said that his appearance as Major Kong greatly improved his career.
+Pickens, who had previously played only supporting character roles, said that his appearance as Major Kong greatly improved his career.
 He later commented, "After Dr. Strangelove, my salary jumped five times, and assistant directors started saying 'Hey, Slim' instead of 'Hey, you'."